 Once you’re clear on what content matters most, go ahead and create an action plan.

-Think of your plan as your PLM Bible’s North Star.
+Think of this plan as your PLM Bible’s Northern Star.
 It will keep your sights set in the right direction and guide you as you move things forward.

-Using a template or spreadsheet, determine which content you’ll work on a weekly/monthly basis.
+Using a template or spreadsheet, determine which content you’ll work on, either on a weekly or monthly basis.
 Rather than working on an overly long-term plan, break those long-term goals down and focus on multiple short-term “waves” to reach the goal.

 The plan for these shorter-term waves lays out a clear course of action to review, create and test the learning content you need.
 This way, you’ll gain greater clarity on how long the work will actually take versus how long you thought it would take.

-And what’s more, you’ll be able celebrate small successes, learn from the experience, and get buy-in.
+And what’s more, you’ll be able to celebrate small successes, learn from the experience, and get buy-in.

 Finally, for your PLM Bible to really stay relevant, you need to talk to your customers.
 Whether it’s in person, online, or through surveys, take the time to check in with your customers and stay on top of what matters most to them.
 Customer feedback is one of the most powerful tools you can use to make your PLM Bible meaningful and relevant – and ultimately help your customers stick around to become PLM evangelists.